 This photo is kind of a dud, because it was still dark when we left.
-This is going north on I-75 in Springboro, OH.
+This is going north on I-75 in Springboro, Ohio.
 The sign touts Dayton-Wright Brothers Airport - which is noteworthy because of my expression "doing a Wright brothers", which is the same as "Bazookacidal tendencies."
 Although this reliever airport is owned by the city of Dayton, it's partially in Warren County.

 What's so big and bad here?
-This is in Cridersville, OH, looking north on CR 25A.
+This is in Cridersville, Ohio, looking north on CR 25A.
 That road follows I-75 for miles, and it's significant to Roads Scholars because it used to be US 25.

-On I-75 near Beaverdam, OH, we go under OH 696.
+On I-75 near Beaverdam, Ohio, we go under OH 696.
 What's of interest here is the signs with the L on the right and left.
 Those signs are for the old Lincoln Highway.
 Lincoln Highway became US 30 across much of the country, but US 30 here now bypasses town.